 Advances in medicine are achieved by collaboration.
 By facilitating international partnerships, we are creating opportunities to improve patient care through education and innovation.
 The Panamerican Trauma Society has worked tirelessly for the last 26 years providing opportunities for collaboration between the Americas.

-The objective of the fellowship is to improve surgical training for traveling fellows and to bring opportunities to the host institution regarding research and exchange.
+The objective of the International Fellowship Program is to improve surgical training for traveling fellows and to bring opportunities to the host institution regarding research and exchange.

 What the Panamerican Trauma Society Will Do:

 We will arrange your experience by coordinating your visit to a center of excellence in South or Central America.
 This is a mentor-mentee model.
 There will be a local expert hosting your visit.
 The Panamerican Trauma Society (PTS) will provide options for your choice of housing and it will connect you with a local coordinator who will provide all information regarding lodging options, and necessary forms for access to the health care facilities and privileges.
 In the case where the local coordinator is not available, the PTS may assist in all necessary travel details and logistics.
 The PTS does not take responsibility for your international health insurance, logistics overseas, or any local and political circumstances of the host country.

 Dr. Rao Ivatury discusses PTS fellowships